The 2018-19 fellowship application is now closed. The 2019-20 application will be available in late August 2018.

-Princeton in Africa expects to offer approximately 45 fellowships in about 15 countries next year.
-Although the complete list of fellowships will not be finalized until after the application deadline, please take a look at the list of current fellowship organizations, the reports database, and the outline of expected 2018-19 sectors and roles to get an idea of the types of positions that may be offered.
+Princeton in Africa expects to offer approximately 50 fellowships in about 15 countries next year.
+Although the complete list of fellowships will not be finalized until after the application deadline, please take a look at the list of current fellowship organizations, the reports database, and the outline of expected 2018-19 sectors and roles to get an idea of the types of positions that will be offered.

 Fellowships are 12 months long.
 Depending on the organizations where they are placed, Fellows will begin work between June 11, 2018 (anytime after the mandatory Fellows’ orientation from June 6-10, 2018) and September 10, 2018 and will complete their fellowships between June and September 2019, twelve months after their start date.

-The Princeton in Africa experience is an investment on the part of each Fellow, each partner organization, and Princeton in Africa.
+The Princeton in Africa experience is an investment on the part of each Fellow, each fellowship organization, and Princeton in Africa.
 The following funding arrangements are in place.

 Fellows should expect to cover:

-- Transportation to/from PiAf’s MANDATORY orientation in Princeton
+- Transportation to/from Princeton for PiAf’s entire MANDATORY pre-departure orientation.

 - $150 program placement fee, paid upon acceptance of a PiAf fellowship post.
 This contribution is only a fraction of the total yearly program costs to PiAf for each fellowship post.

 Note: Princeton in Africa is committed to ensuring that all applicants are able to participate in the fellowship program without regard to need.
-Once placed with a host organization, Fellows with demonstrated financial need should speak with us directly.
+Once placed with a host organization, Fellows with demonstrated financial need should speak directly with PiAf.
 We will work with applicants to ensure that financial considerations do not prevent any applicant selected for a fellowship from participating.